SDCalvo/mcp-ui-bridge/README.md

 - **Empowering LLMs as Advanced Testers:** By providing a clear, structured view of the application state and available actions, `mcp-ui-bridge` inherently enables sophisticated automated testing by LLMs.
 An LLM can programmatically navigate, interact with elements, input data, and verify outcomes based on the semantic information provided, going far beyond traditional brittle UI automation scripts.
 - **Enabling LLM-Assisted Development Workflows:** Imagine an LLM in your IDE (like Cursor or a similar AI-powered coding assistant).
 With `mcp-ui-bridge`, this LLM can not only help you _write_ code for a new feature but can then immediately _interact_ with that feature on the live development server using the exposed MCP tools.
 It can perform test actions, report back on the UI state, and help you debug in a tight, iterative loop, significantly accelerating development and improving quality.
 - **Enhanced LLM Reliability:** By interacting with a structured, text-based representation, LLMs avoid the pitfalls of visual interpretation (misreading text, misinterpreting icons, errors with coordinates), leading to more reliable and predictable interactions.
+- **Language Flexibility:** Choose the implementation that best fits your infrastructure - TypeScript/Node.js for JavaScript-heavy environments or Python for data science, AI/ML, and automation workflows.

 ## Repository Structure

-This repository contains the `mcp-ui-bridge` tool and a sample application to demonstrate its capabilities:
+This repository contains implementations of the `mcp-ui-bridge` tool in both TypeScript and Python, along with sample applications to demonstrate their capabilities:

+**Core Libraries:**

+- **`/react-cli-mcp`**: The original TypeScript/Node.js implementation of `mcp-ui-bridge`
+  - **Note on Naming**: While the project is now called `mcp-ui-bridge` (as it's framework-agnostic), this directory retains its original name `react-cli-mcp` to avoid potential issues with GitHub repository history and continuity.
+The tool within this folder is the `mcp-ui-bridge`.
+- **`/mcp-ui-bridge-python`**: The Python implementation of `mcp-ui-bridge` with full feature parity

+**Sample Applications:**

 - **`/frontend`**: Contains a sample TodoMVC web application.
 This is the application that `mcp-ui-bridge` will interact with.
 - **`/backend`**: Contains a simple mock backend server that the TodoMVC `frontend` application uses for its data persistence (if applicable to your frontend's setup).

-- **`/react-cli-mcp`**: This is the core `mcp-ui-bridge` tool itself.
-  - **Note on Naming**: While the project is now called `mcp-ui-bridge` (as it's framework-agnostic), this directory retains its original name `react-cli-mcp` to avoid potential issues with GitHub repository history and continuity.
-The tool within this folder is the `mcp-ui-bridge`.
+**Example Servers:**

+- **`/mcp-external-server`**: Pre-configured TypeScript application that uses the `react-cli-mcp` library to connect to your frontend (recommended way to run the TypeScript bridge)
+- **`/mcp-external-server-python`**: Pre-configured Python application that uses the `mcp-ui-bridge-python` library (recommended way to run the Python bridge)

+Both implementations provide identical functionality and MCP tool interfaces, so you can choose based on your preferred language and existing infrastructure.

 ## How It Works: A High-Level View